vegallicode/vegallicode/README.md

 - 👀 I’m interested in learning more about java
 - 🌱 I’m currently learning data structures
 - 💞️ I’m looking to collaborate on java related projects
-- 📫 How to reach me
+- 📫 How to reach me: Discord: person_09vir
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...